Skip Navigation

 Storytellers

 Maryland is home to the most affluent Black county in the United States, Prince George’s County.
-A rich legacy of activism, national influence, and towering political figures comes with that title, and it was ATHA’s goal to revive these histories and make them once again public knowledge.
-It was important to not only tell the stories, but to permanently tie Maryland’s Civil Rights history to the nation’s overwhelming cry for equality then, and now.
-The movement in Prince George’s County had an inextricable effect on the tone in the Capitol up the street. openbox9 took the opportunity to make that relevance clear by reshaping the typical documentation into a provocative, interactive, and relatable package for modern audiences.
+A rich legacy of activism, national influence, and towering political figures comes with that title.
+ATHA desired to revive these histories and make them once again public knowledge.
+It was important to tell the stories and permanently tie Maryland’s Civil Rights history to the nation’s overwhelming cry for equality then, and now.
+The movement in Prince George’s County inextricably affected the tone within the Nation’s Capitol up the street. openbox9 took the opportunity to make that relevance clear by reshaping expected documentation into a provocative, interactive, and relatable package for modern audiences.

 Logos